-2.7.3.7.
+2.7.
 Community

-- (1) Community members may only participate in Council meetings in accordance with these Governance Rules.
-That includes participating if the meeting is electronic, or a 'hybrid' or 'parallel' style meeting. - (2) Council will adopt policies, protocols or guidelines to ensure opportunities exist for community input, beyond formal consultation processes. - (1)(3) Community members are encouraged to participate in Council's engagement forums. - (2)(4) Community members may seek to inform individual Councillors of their views by contacting them directly in advance of Meetings. - (5) Community members can contact Council or be informed of Council issues by making direct contact with Council via phone, the Council website, email or by attending Council offices in person.
+- (1) Council meetings are decision making forums and they are open to the community to attend or view proceedings. - (2) Community members may only participate in Council meetings in accordance with these Governance Rules. - (3) Community members are encouraged to participate in Council's engagement forums. - (4) Community members may seek to inform individual Councillors of their views by contacting them directly in advance of Meetings. - (5) Community members can contact Council or be informed of Council issues by making direct contact with Council via phone, the Council website, email or by attending Council offices in person.

-2.8.3.8.
+2.8.
 Apologies and absences

-- (1) Councillors and members of Delegated Committees who are unable to attend a meeting may submit an apology: - (a) In writing to the Chairperson, who will advise the meeting; or - (b) By seeking another Councillor or member of the Delegated Committee to submit it at the meeting on their behalf. - (2) An apology submitted to a meeting will be recorded in the minutes. - (3) A Councillor intending to take a leave of absence must request that leave of absence in writing to the Mayor. - (4) If the leave of absence is requested by the Mayor it will be lodged with the Chief Executive Officer. - (5) The Mayor will seek to have any leave of absence request received included in the agenda of the next Council meeting.

-- (6) A leave of absence not included in a Council meeting agenda may still be considered by Council if a written request has been received by the Mayor prior to the meeting. - (7) Council will not unreasonably withhold its approval of a leave of absence request. - (8) A Councillor who has not submitted an apology or had a leave of absence approved who is not in attendance at a Council or Delegated Committee meeting will be recorded as absent. - (9) If a Councillor leaves a Council meeting, other than a temporary absence due to a Conflict of Interest, for an extended leave of absence or does not mean to return to the meeting, the Councillor must request a leave of absence from the Council. - (10) A leave of absence requested during a meeting will only be granted at the end of a motion. - (11) A leave of absence must not be requested or granted during a debate apart from illness or any other matter deemed urgent by the Chairperson and the Councillor then may not return until conclusion of the debate.
+- (1) Councillors and members of Delegated Committees who are unable to attend a meeting may submit an apology: - (a) In writing to the Chairperson, who will advise the meeting; or - (b) By seeking another Councillor or member of the Delegated Committee to submit it at the meeting on their behalf. - (2) An apology submitted to a meeting will be recorded in the minutes. - (3) A Councillor intending to take a leave of absence must request that leave of absence in writing to the Mayor. - (4) If the leave of absence is requested by the Mayor it will be lodged with the Chief Executive Officer. - (5) The Mayor will seek to have any leave of absence request received included in the agenda of the next Council meeting. - (6) A leave of absence not included in a Council meeting agenda may still be considered by Council if a written request has been received by the Mayor prior to the meeting. - (7) Council will not unreasonably withhold its approval of a leave of absence request. - (8) A Councillor who has not submitted an apology or had a leave of absence approved who is not in attendance at a Council or Delegated Committee meeting will be recorded as absent. - (9) If a Councillor leaves a Council meeting, other than a temporary absence due to a Conflict of Interest, for an extended leave of absence or does not mean to return to the meeting, the Councillor must request a leave of absence from the Council. - (10) A leave of absence requested during a meeting will only be granted at the end of a motion. - (11) A leave of absence must not be requested or granted during a debate apart from illness or any other matter deemed urgent by the Chairperson and the Councillor then may not return until conclusion of the debate.

-3.4.
-Notice of meetings and availability of agenda
+3. Notice of meetings and availability of agenda

-3.1.4.1.
+3.1.
 Date, time and place of Council Meetings

-- (1) At or before the last Meeting each calendar year, Council must fix the date, time and place of all Council Meetings and any Delegated Committee Meetings for the following calendar year. - (2) Council by resolution can determine the proposed or preferred format style of meetings (in-person, electronic- including hybrid or parallel) noting the criteria and process available for a member who wishes to request approval to attend by electronic means.
+- (1) At or before the last Meeting each calendar year, Council must fix the date, time and place of all Council Meetings and any Delegated Committee Meetings for the following calendar year. - (2) Date, times and locations of urgent out of schedule Councillor Assemblies will be determined by the CEO in consultation with the Mayor. - (3) Council by resolution may change the date, time and place of, or cancel, any Meeting which has been fixed and must provide 7 days' notice and a reason of the change to the public.